jsfehler/renpy-radarchart/README.md

     SMART_VALUE = 67
     TOUGH_VALUE = 100

-The data can be created inside a label.
+The data should be created inside a label.

 Next, you'll need a RadarChart instance: